Correspondence between factorability and normalisation in monoids: Factorability structures

-\end{itemize} \end{defn*} \begin{rem} Observe that there is a flaw in the above definition.
+\end{itemize} \begin{rem} Notice that there is a flaw in the above definition.
 Since $\varphi$ is defined on the domain $S^{2}$, it is not clear what should one do when one gets the expression of the form $\varphi\left(s\right)$, where $s$ is a single element of $S_{+}$.
-However, such an expression may indeed occur in the definition of $\NF$, namely, if $\varphi$ is applied just after $\NF$ has eliminated $1$ and thus shortened the word in question.
-For example, take $s_{2}=1$.
+However, such an expression may indeed occur if $\varphi$ is applied just after $\NF$ has eliminated $1$ and thus shortened the word in question.
+For instance, take $s_{2}=1$.
 Then

 which is not defined.
-We have resolved this issue by introducing Notation \ref{not:avoid-phi(s)}. \end{rem}
+We have resolved this issue by introducing Notation\uline{ }\ref{not:avoid-phi(s)}. \end{rem}

-\begin{rem} Note that in \cite{HO} and \cite{Ozo}, one calls $\NF\left(w\right):S^{\ast}\to S^{\ast}$ the normal form of $w$.
-In the present text (following \cite{DG}), however, normal forms $\nf:M\to S^{\ast}$ have elements of $M$, not of $S^{\ast}$, as their arguments (recall Subsection \ref{subsec:rewriting}).
-Accordingly, we do not call the map $N_{\varphi},$ which is our analogue of $\NF$, a normal form.
-Instead, we have called such a syntactic transformation (of arbitrary words to normal ones) a normalisation map, in Definition \ref{def:normalisation-map}. \end{rem}
+\begin{rem} Note that, in \cite{HO} and \cite{Ozo}, the map $\NF:S^{\ast}\to S^{\ast}$ is called the normal form.
+In the present text (following \cite{DG}), however, a normal form is a map from the presented monoid, not from the free monoid over a generating set (recall Subsection~\ref{subsec:rewriting}).
+Accordingly, we do not call the map $N_{\varphi},$ which is an analogue of $\NF$, a normal form.
+Instead, we call such a syntactic transformation (of arbitrary words into normal ones) a normalisation map (as in Definition~\ref{def:normalisation-map}). \end{rem}